leanderdulac/pagarme-ng-dropdown/README.md

 ```

-Call the directive in an element via attribute, class for tag name:
+Call the directive in an element via attribute, class or tag name:

 ```
 <div data-pg-ng-dropdown></div>